 Murtabak Taiping Nasi Kandar Gany

 Among our top choice is Alif Nozi Pure Juice stall with it’s main offering – mango juice.
 We took the opportunity to try both juice and mango float.
-Without a doubt, their mango juice is a must try, the juice was thick and fresh and will quench your thirst while you break fast.
-You could say it’s akin to a whole fresh mango blended to juice (there were still bits and pieces of mango flesh in the juice, like having Nata De Coco in some desserts).
+Their mango juice is a must try – thick and fresh and will quench your thirst while you break fast.
+You could say it’s akin to a whole fresh mango blended to juice (there were still bits and pieces of mango flesh in the juice, like having Nata De Coco).
 More importantly, this juice did not taste like it was made from flavoured cordials.
-Therefore its not surprising to find a long queue at this stall till the owner had to put up barrier cones just to ensure everyone stays in the right line.
-Oh!
+Therefore, its not surprising to find a long queue at this stall till the owner had to put up barrier cones.
 Before we forget, they also sell other beverages like Lemon with Sour Plum, Watermelon, Corn, Grass Jelly, Green Tea and more.
 Their mango juice also comes conveniently packed in take away plastic bottles that are prepared in advance.

-Everyone has different tastes, and will surely have their own preferences when it comes to the main dish for breaking fast.
-Some will want Fried Rice, others Ayam Percik including soup based dishes.
-One of our family members was drooling at the Charcoal Fried Kuey Teow (Rice Noodles) that was situated right beside Alif Nozi Pure’s stall.
-We were wondering where he went as we were ordering juices.
-What we wanted to share was the uniqueness of this Fried Kuey Teow cooked over a charcoal fire.
-Do you know the difference?
-Normally, Fried Kuey Teow is cooked over a normal stove (alahh, gas stove la), but this time they had used a charcoal stove.
-It is rare to find Malay Traders using this olden method, as through our observation, its more common to the Chinese community.
+Everyone has different tastes when it comes to the main dish for breaking fast.
+One of our family members was drooling at the Charcoal Fried Kuey Teow, situated right beside Alif Nozi Pure’s stall.
+No wonder he is missing as we are ordering juices.
+What we wanted to share was the uniqueness of this dish.
+Normally, Fried Kuey Teow is cooked over a normal stove (alahh, gas stove la), but they used a charcoal stove that is rare to find Malay Traders. using this olden method.
 So we did taste some difference in the Fried Kuey Teow.
 The best part, the seller offered 3 types of accompaniments to his dish to heighten its flavours; pickled chilies, chilly sauce and homemade secret spicy sauce.
 We’ll ask you to give it a try, as the seller was very generous with his portions of cockles and kuey teow.
 Definitely a big portion!
 Wah!

 Jus Mangga (RM 5.00 sebotol)